 Colleen M. Connor, MD graduated Magna Cum Laude from York College of Pennsylvania.
 She went on to Eastern Virginia Medical School where she earned her medical degree and completed her residency.
 She’s also a Fellow of the American College of Obstetrics and Gynecology.

 Dr. Connor blends an integrative approach with traditional medicine and welcomes women in the region who need obstetric and gynecologic care with individual attention that focuses on treating the whole person.
 She treats a full range of women’s health problems and follows her obstetric patients through pregnancy and delivery.
 Dr. Connor encourages her patients to practice preventive care so that they’re in optimal health in every stage of life.
 She also has an interest in supporting women in preconception counseling and following them through the pregnancy and postpartum journey.

 Whenever possible, Dr. Connor loves to travel to new places.
 She enjoys exercising, being outdoors, especially at the beach, and playing with her three dogs.
 She cherishes her time with family and friends.

-Kelsey L. Arbogast, MD practices medicine at Tidewater Physicians for Women in Virginia Beach and Norfolk, Virginia.
-She began her career in Oklahoma, where she received her undergraduate degree from the University of Oklahoma.
-She continued on to earn her doctorate at the University of Oklahoma School of Medicine.
+Kelsey L. Arbogast, MD graduated from the University of Oklahoma.
+She went on to earn her doctorate at the University of Oklahoma School of Medicine.
 After earning her medical degree, she completed her residency at the University of Oklahoma School of Community Medicine.
 She is a board certified and a Fellow of the American College of Obstetrics and Gynecology.

 Dr. Arbogast moved to Virginia Beach after residency to pursue private practice at Tidewater Physicians for Women.
 She provides a full-spectrum of care including routine well woman care, teaching preventive health care, while expertly treating gynecological problems, and supporting their health throughout pregnancy.
 She encourages women to plan for a healthy pregnancy by visiting her for preconception counseling for screening of risk factors that may impact a future pregnancy and baby.
 She has a special interest in family planning, infertility, and in-office procedures.